taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Stored XSS into anchor href attribute with double quotes HTML-encoded.md

-## Store XSS into anchor href attribute with double quotes HTML-encoded
+## Stored XSS into anchor href attribute with double quotes HTML-encoded

 ### Objective:
 - This lab contains a stored cross-site scripting vulnerability in the comment functionality.